JanHett/spice/README.md

 #### Inheritance structure

 Note that `nd_vector` is implemented as a non-virtual subclass of `nd_span` to avoid re-implementation of comment functionality.
 Since the inheritance is non-virtual, though, an `nd_span` cannot safely be substituted with an `nd_vector`.
+Use a template if you want to be able to use either.
+Once C++20 concepts are available in the major compilers' binary releases, I'll add the appropriate concepts to the library.

 #### A note on the name